stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

   Night was falling now, and as I recalled what Akeley had written me about those earlier nights I shuddered to think there would be no moon.
-Nor did I like the way the farmhouse nestled in the lee of that colossal forested slope leading up to Dark Mountain&rsquo;s unvisited crest.
-With Akeley&rsquo;s permission I lighted a small oil lamp, turned it low, and set it on a distant bookcase beside the ghostly bust of Milton; but afterward I was sorry I had done so, for it made my host&rsquo;s strained, immobile face and listless hands look damnably abnormal and corpse-like.
+Nor did I like the way the farmhouse nestled in the lee of that colossal forested slope leading up to Dark Mountain's unvisited crest.
+With Akeley's permission I lighted a small oil lamp, turned it low, and set it on a distant bookcase beside the ghostly bust of Milton; but afterward I was sorry I had done so, for it made my host's strained, immobile face and listless hands look damnably abnormal and corpse-like.
 He seemed half-incapable of motion, though I saw him nod stiffly once in a while.

-  After what he had told, I could scarcely imagine what profounder secrets he was saving for the morrow; but at last it developed that his trip to Yuggoth and beyond&mdash;  and my own possible participation in it  &mdash;was to be the next day&rsquo;s topic.
+  After what he had told, I could scarcely imagine what profounder secrets he was saving for the morrow; but at last it developed that his trip to Yuggoth and beyond--  and my own possible participation in it  --was to be the next day's topic.
 He must have been amused by the start of horror I gave at hearing a cosmic voyage on my part proposed, for his head wabbled violently when I shewed my fear.
-Subsequently he spoke very gently of how human beings might accomplish&mdash;and several times had accomplished&mdash;the seemingly impossible flight across the interstellar void.
+Subsequently he spoke very gently of how human beings might accomplish--and several times had accomplished--the seemingly impossible flight across the interstellar void.
 It seemed   that complete human bodies did not indeed make the trip,   but that the prodigious surgical, biological, chemical, and mechanical skill of the Outer Ones had found a way to convey human brains without their concomitant physical